 The United Church is committed to providing a safe environment for worship, work, and study in all pastoral charges, congregations, institutions, agencies, organizations, or other bodies that operate under its name.
-Complaints of sexual misconduct, sexual abuse, or child abuse will be taken seriously and will be dealt with in a spirit of compassion and justice.
+Complaints of sexual

 The General Council has approved the Sexual Misconduct Prevention and Response Policy and Procedures to deal with formal complaints of sexual misconduct and abuse.
 These policies and procedures are referred to as the "Sexual Misconduct Policy" in these bylaws.
 They must be followed.